DimEvil/EBRIII/pages/abstracts.md

 research infrastructures and of long term commitments.

 In early 2025 a follow up dialogue event with research infrastructures is foreseen which will feed the mid-term update of the Strategic Research and Innovation Agenda (SRIA) of Biodiversa+.

+## Presentations

+### **Building Digital twins: from data pipeline to ecosystem insights**
+#### Geerten M. Hengeveld, Ioannis Athanasiadis, Elisabeth S. Bakker, W. Daniel Kissling, Katja Philippart, Astrid Souren, Karline Soetaert, Zhiming Zhao, Cherine Jantzen, Qing Zhang, Stefan Vriend &amp; Marcel E. Visser; NIOO-KNAW &amp; LTER-LIFE

+Digital twins are dynamic model-data fusion tools that can help revolutionize ecological research.
+But what does a digital twin of an ecosystem look like, and how would you build one?
+The LTER-LIFE infrastructure (www.lter-life.nl) started in 2023 to address these questions and – in doing so –build an infrastructure that allows ecologists to create digital twins for their own research.
+We illustrate the concept of digital twins, and the infrastructural needs to flexibly assemble them, using two proto-DTs – workflows that have characteristics of full digital twins but are still in their developmental stages.
+The first proto-DT builds upon the well-established relationship between tree phenology and temperature at the Veluwe, whilst the second provides a near-continuous view on primary production in the Wadden
+Sea.
+These proto-DTs illustrate how Digital Twins can be used to gain insights into the functioning of ecosystems.
+We highlight pros and cons of different approaches, discuss tools currently available and identify the gaps in the infrastructure needed for digital twinning.